ropensci/vcr/revdep/cran.md

 ### New problems
 (This reports the first line of each new failure)

-* ipumsr
+* deepdep
-  checking re-building of vignette outputs ...
+  checking tests ...
 ERROR

-* qualtRics
+* Rtumblr
   checking tests ...
 ERROR

-* rATTAINS
-  checking re-building of vignette outputs ...
-ERROR

-* Rtumblr
+* webmockr
   checking tests ...
 ERROR